 Is it better to know a lot about a little or to know a little about a lot?

 I know a little about a lot.
-Which is useful at my work as people can ask me about anything and I’ll have a vague knowledge about it.
+Which is useful for my job.
+People can ask me about anything and I’ll have a vague idea about it.

 The downside of this skill is that ‘a little knowledge is a dangerous thing.’
 It mean other people (and myself) think I know more than I actually do!